alinkenauger/SportsContentMagnet/replit.md

-# VidMagnet - Video-to-Lead-Magnet SAAS for Content Creators
+# ConvertMag.net - Transform Any Content into Lead Magnets

 ## Overview

-VidMagnet is a comprehensive SAAS application that transforms YouTube videos into high-converting lead magnets for content creators across multiple niches including fitness, sports, how-to skill teaching, cooking, and coding.
+ConvertMag.net is a comprehensive SAAS application that transforms ANY video, audio, stream, post, blog, or book into high-converting lead magnets for content creators across multiple niches including fitness, sports, how-to skill teaching, cooking, and coding.
 The platform automatically extracts video content, transcribes it, uses AI to analyze expertise and insights, and generates branded practice guides with customizable landing pages for lead capture with optional SMS collection and legal compliance features.

 ## System Architecture